 The student learns to apply complex data structures to the design of solutions to programming problems.
 The student learns to incorporate arrays, stacks, queues, dequeues, trees and graphs in the design of programs with the highly desirable result that the programs produced thereby are more data driven, more object oriented and more easily modified than designs that rely primarily on passing data among functions.

-CO SCI 138 Advanced Visual Basic Programming 3 UNITS - (UC:CSU)
+CO SCI 138 Advanced Visual Basic Programming 3 UNITS - (UC:CSU) Lecture 2 hours; laboratory 2 hours.
+3 UNITS -

 Prerequisite: CO SCI 108 with a satisfactory grade or better or equivalent.